MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 ### Prerequisites: prepare device metadata

-1. Download place information from Places.
+1. Download place information from Microsoft Places.

    - Install PowerShell 7.
 For more information, see [Installing PowerShell on Windows](/powershell/scripting/install/installing-powershell-on-windows).
-   - Open PowerShell as an administrator and run the following two PowerShell commands to check if your account has TenantPlacesManagement role, and to make sure your username is listed.
+   - Open PowerShell as an administrator and run the following PowerShell and ExchangeOnline PowerShell commands to check if your account has the required TenantPlacesManagement role, and to make sure your username is listed.

 ```powershell
 Install-Module -Name ExchangeOnlineManagement